benardop/invoice-system/README.md

 This is the repository for an invoice generation system

-For more information will be added in due course.
+More information will be added in due course.